Google

 Frequently Asked Questions

-What rental yield can an investor realistically expect from purchasing a unit at The Antares?
+What rental yield might an investor realistically expect from purchasing a unit at The Antares?

-How does The Antares' per-square-foot pricing compare to recent transactions in the Mattar and Macpherson precinct?
+How does The Antares price per square foot compare to recent transactions in the Mattar Road area?

-How does The Antares' proximity to Mattar MRT Station influence capital appreciation and rental demand?
+How does proximity to Mattar MRT Station (DT25) influence long-term capital appreciation at The Antares?

-How does The Antares' pricing and positioning compare to nearby competing developments?
+How does The Antares compare to nearby competing developments in the Mattar Road–Geylang precinct?

-Which unit stacks and floor levels offer the best value for investor purchasers at The Antares?
+Which floor levels or unit stacks at The Antares typically offer the best value for money?

-What is the future supply pipeline in the Mattar and Macpherson district, and how will this affect The Antares' long-term capital prospects?
+What future residential supply pipeline exists for the Mattar Road–Geylang district, and how might this affect The Antares's long-term value?